 What about cost?

 Under the Affordable Care Act, insurance plans must cover screening for depression.
-This means you may be able to get screened at no cost to you.
-Check with your insurance company to find out what's included in your plan.
+Depending on your insurance plan, you may be able to get screened at no cost to you.
+Check with your insurance company to find out more.

-If you don’t have insurance, you can still get health care.
-Find a health center near you and make an appointment.
+If you don’t have insurance, you may still be able to get free or low-cost depression screening.
+Find a health center near you and ask about screening for depression.